 A look at the National Right to Work Committee shows this to be true.
 This committee is part of an anti-labor, anti-civil-rights, anti-democratic network involving organizations such as the Heritage Foundation, American Enterprise Institute, Sarah Scaife Foundation, and Michigan’s own conservative think tank, the Mackinac Center for Public Policy.

 With Michigan hit hard by plant closings, layoffs and budget shortfalls, how much worse can things get for the working class?
 Plenty worse, if this measure gets through.

-“Right-to-work” is like “No money down but pay through the nose later,” or that slick used car salesman trying to unload a lemon on you.
+“Right-to-work” is like “No money down but pay through the nose later,” or that slick used car salesman trying to unload a lemon car on you.
 It has nothing to do with making sure everyone has a job.
-It is nothing but a big business spin to weaken unions and to make it harder for workers to unify to fight for decent wages, benefits and working conditions and, yes, the right to a decent job.
+It is nothing but a big business spin to weaken unions, to make it harder for workers to unify to fight for decent wages, benefits and working conditions and, yes, the right to a decent job.